JessIsHere/SQL-Database/README.md

 # SQL Database Creation and Calls

-# Data Modeling
+## Data Modeling
 Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like http://www.quickdatabasediagrams.com.

-# Data Engineering
+## Data Engineering
-Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+Use the information to create a table schema for each of the six CSV files.
+Specify data types, primary keys, foreign keys, and other constraints.

 Import each CSV file into the corresponding SQL table.

-# Data Analysis
+## Data Analysis
-Once you have a complete database, do the following:
+With completed database:

 List the following details of each employee: employee number, last name, first name, gender, and salary.